lucia-auth/lucia/documentation/content/reference/oauth/main.md

 **This API is experimental and is subject to breaking changes!**

 Creates a new authorization url for OAuth 2.0 authorization code grant with a state.
-This returns a promise to be consistent with `createOAuth2AuthorizationUrlWithPKCE()`.
+Use [`createOAuth2AuthorizationUrlWithPKCE()`](/reference/oauth/main#__experimental_createoauth2authorizationurlwithpkce) for creating urls with PKCE code challenge.

 ```ts
 const __experimental_createOAuth2AuthorizationUrl: (